idaholab/Malcolm-Helm/README.md

 SUCCESS
 ```

-Delete the pod and the PersistentVolumeClaim using the same YAML files we used to create them:
+Delete the pod and the PersistentVolumeClaim using the same YAML files used to create them:

 ```bash
 $ kubectl delete \